YourOnly-One/content/content/snoworld/blog/posts/2021/20210410-sisyphus-the-myth-explained.en-ph.markdown

 The Uploader was still developed.
 2020-Taesul did leave the code to finish the Uploader in the laptop Eddie Kim gave him.
 However, Taesul no doubt time-locked it (will only unlock sometime in the future) and added other conditions--possibly it will only work with Seohae.

-There is also the Uploader blueprints Taesul's brother, Tae San, hid from everyone.
+There is also the Uploader blueprints Taesul's brother, Taesan, hid from everyone.
 When he woke up, he found out his brother killed himself to save the world.
 He did say that he will do everything to save and ensure Taesul lives.

-Even if Taesul did not leave the code, Tae San still have a copy himself.
+Even if Taesul did not leave the code, Taesan still have a copy himself.
 However, I do believe Taesul did leave the code, we will come back to this later.

 {{< image
   type="image"